AaltoSciComp/scicomp-docs/rse/request.rst

 You can request an initial consultation or submit a project request (really, it's not that different, since everything is read by a human)

-* Send an email to scicomp at aalto.fi.
+* You can send an email to scicomp at aalto.fi.
-* You can come to our :doc:`daily garage </help/garage>` or contact us by email at scicomp at aalto.fi.
+* You can come to our :doc:`daily garage </help/garage>`.
 * At the bottom of this page are some email templates you can copy to make sure you provide the main information we need.